data-creative/gtfs-meta/README.md

 ### FeedFile

-A `[FeedFile](https://developers.google.com/transit/gtfs/reference#FeedFiles)` is a physical `.txt` file of GTFS data containing one or more instances of a given `[GTFS::Model](https://github.com/nerdEd/gtfs/blob/master/lib/gtfs/model.rb)`.
+A [`FeedFile`](https://developers.google.com/transit/gtfs/reference#FeedFiles) is a physical `.txt` file of GTFS data containing one or more versioned instances of a given [`GTFS::Model`](https://github.com/nerdEd/gtfs/blob/master/lib/gtfs/model.rb).
 Feed files are released collectively in versions by their respective publisher.

 ### FeedFileVersion